Wedding of Emperor Naruhito of Japan and Masako Owada

 The eldest son of Emperor Akihito of Japan and Michiko Shōda, Emperor Naruhito of Japan was born on February 23, 1960, at the Tokyo Imperial Palace.
 Born during the reign of his grandfather Emperor Hirohito, Naruhito was second in line to the throne.
 He has a younger brother, Prince Akishino (born 1965), and a younger sister, Mrs. Sayako Kuroda, the former Princess Nori (born 1969).

-Naruhito was educated at the Gakushūin (or Peers School) in Tokyo from the age of four and went on to earn his Bachelor’s Degree in History from Gakushūin University in 1982.
+Naruhito was educated at the Gakushūin (or Peers School) in Tokyo from the age of four and earned his Bachelor’s Degree in History from Gakushūin University in 1982.
 He then studied at Merton College at Oxford University in the United Kingdom before returning to Gakushūin University where he earned his Master’s Degree in history in 1988.

 Masako Owada’s Background